mismih/learning-journal/README.md

 ## Plans for tomorrow:
 - Do more c++
-- Implement the 'strlen' function in assembly
+- Implement the `strlen` function in assembly
 - Install linux on USB (debian/ubuntu)